1. Home

 Accessibility Standards at UVM

 From UVM’s Accessibility Policy [PDF] Statement: The University has adopted federally recognized accessibility standards for information and communication technology (ICT), including WCAG 2.0 AA for web accessibility.
 Read about WCAG 2.0 AA standards (Web Content Accessibility Guidelines).
-From the UVM AAOE: UVM is committed to providing an educational atmosphere and experience that is accessible to all qualified students, including students with disabilities.
+From the UVM AAOE: The University of Vermont is committed to maintaining an accessible and welcoming environment for individuals with disabilities.

 Brightspace Ally

-If you are using Brightspace, you will have access to Ally, a built-in tool that analyzes all the files in your course.
-Ally then,
+If you are using Brightspace, you will have access to Ally, a built-in tool that analyzes all of the files in your course.
+The Ally tool:

-Ally will let you know if your files will be accessible and it allows you to see an overall percentage of accessibility for your entire course.
-More info here.
+Ally will let you know if your files are accessible and includes an Ally Course Report, which provides an overall percentage of accessibility for your entire course.
+More information about Ally can be found here.

 How to Improve Accessibility of